 Your child must take enzymes with liquid nutritional supplements, too.

-It is harder for a child with cystic fibrosis to get needed nutrition from foods alone.
-Your child will need to take vitamins once or twice a day, as directed by the doctor.
+It's harder for a child with cystic fibrosis to get needed nutrition from foods alone.
+Your child will need to take vitamins once or twice a day, as directed by the healthcare provider.
 These include fat-soluble vitamins, such as vitamins A, D, E, and K. Vitamins are available in drops or as chewable tablets.
+Nutritional supplements, such as calcium, multivitamins, and sodium may also be advised when healthy eating is not enough.
 Ask your child’s healthcare provider how much to give your child and to suggest brands that are easy to absorb.

 Putting too much emphasis on food can be overwhelming for your child.
 To avoid turning eating into a power struggle, try these tips:

 In an age-appropriate manner, educate your child about cystic fibrosis.
 Encourage him or her to ask questions during healthcare visits.